Nuh II: The Karakhanids and End of Reign

-Artwork of a battle in Khurasan in August 994 between the Samanids and the two Turkish rebels Fa'iq and Abu 'Ali Simjuri.
+Battle between Abu 'Ali Simjuri, a Turkic potentate who served the Samanid emirs of Bukhara in the 10th century, and Mahmud of Ghazni.

 The Karakhanids, who in addition to their seizures of Samanid territory had inherited several petty Turkish principalities that had been virtually independent from Bukhara, launched a full-scale invasion at the end of 991.
 Their ruler, Bughra Khan, destroyed an army sent by Nuh to stop him.
 The amir then pardoned Fa'iq and gave him the governorship of Samarkand, in exchange for a promise from the latter to fight the Karakhanids.
 After some time, however, Fa'iq surrendered to Bughra Khan, who then marched toward Bukhara.
 Nuh fled, and the Karakhanids entered the capital in the late spring of 992, where they managed to capture Abu Ali Damghani.
 The amir then turned to Abu 'Ali, still residing in Nishapur, Khurasan's provincial capital.
 He requested his assistance, but the latter initially refused.
 The situation changed when Bughra Khan fell sick in Bukhara; he made Nuh's uncle Abd al-Aziz the ruler of the Samanid dynasty as an Karakhanid puppet, traveled to Samarkand, and then died on the road northward.
 During the same period, Abu Ali Damghani, who was a captive of the Karakhanids, died.
 The garrison left in Bukhara was defeated by Nuh in the summer of that year, who had Abd al-Aziz blinded and imprisoned.

 Fa'iq attempted to take Bukhara himself, but was defeated.
 He then fled to Abu 'Ali; the two settled their past differences and resolved to put an end to Samanid rule.
 They first began conquering the petty kingdoms who supported the Samanids; Abu 'Ali invaded Gharchistan, and repelled its ruler Shah Muhammad along with his father Abu Nasr Muhammad from the region.
 Nuh then requested assistance from the Sebük Tigin of Ghazna.
 The Ghaznavid agreed to provide assistance, and Nuh's forces were further strengthened by the help of Khwarazm and several other of his vassals.
 A battle in Khurasan in August 994 resulted in a crushing victory for the amir and his allies.
 The rebels fled to Gurgan; Nuh rewarded Sebük Tigin and his son Mahmud with titles, and gave the governorship of Khurasan to Mahmud as well.